David L. Paul

-David Lewis Paul (May 1, 1939 – January 18, 2022) was an American banker, real estate developer, philanthropist, convicted felon, and founder of CenTrust Bank.
+David Lewis Paul (May 1, 1939 – January 18, 2022) was an American banker, real estate developer, philanthropist, and founder of CenTrust Bank.

 Biography

 Paul was born in on May 1, 1939, in Miami to a Jewish family, the son of Ruth (née Goldstein) and Isadore Paul.
 His father founded a chain of dry cleaning stores and died when he was ten.
-His mother took her sons David L and Robert A. Paul first to Scranton, Pennsylvania where they stayed with her mother while Ruth was finding a place in New York for her and her two sons.
+His mother then moved with her two sons to Scranton, Pennsylvania.
 Paul graduated from the Cheshire Academy in Cheshire, Connecticut and then the Wharton School of the University of Pennsylvania.

 He started his career in Connecticut where his company, Paul Properties, built two controversial apartment buildings.
 He then took control of a Massachusetts Real Estate Investment Trust called the Westport Company.
 In 1979, Westport purchased the American Furniture Mart in Chicago for $6.5 million with plans to convert it into apartments.
 In 1983, Paul purchased the near bankrupt Dade Savings and Loan Association through the transfer of 92% of his interest in Westport, renaming it CenTrust Bank.
 By 1988, CenTrust was the largest thrift institution in the southeastern United States with $8.2 billion in assets.
 He built the $90 million, I.M.
 Pei-designed CenTrust Tower.
+In November 1988, he was admitted to the Non-Group, a highly influential group of Miami-Dade business elites.

 In 1989, CenTrust lost $119 million and in 1990, Centrust lost $1.7 billion and was seized by the federal government after "excessive and inappropriate expenses and investments."
 Paul was ousted as chairman.